 So now you have photographs that are copyrights, and when you made a movie, let’s say in 1904, you would shoot the movie and in order to copyright it – because at that time, just like now, it was complete Wild West in terms of business practices – what happened is you would make a movie, you would send it out the lab, and they’d make some prints.
 Immediately one of your competitors would get hold of a print, they would re-photograph the print, create their own inter-negative, re-package it with their own brand and sell it somewhere else.
 And they used to sell movies by the foot, or the metre, that’s how movies were distributed.
 You would simply sell that as strips of photos.
 So it was not a fun time to be trying to battle your competition, it was pretty rough and tumble.
 So they said, ‘Well, okay, wait, we’re going to copyright our movies.’
 So what they would do is they would copyright every single frame separately, that’s how you’d do it.
 And the only reason that you can come to the BFI and see early silent movies – because they were on nitrate prints, these things just disappeared – was because they had to copyright them on paper prints.
 And you would send them to the Library of Congress, you’d send them to the registry, and those paper prints survived.
 So when you see an old silent one-reel film, you know Life of an American Fireman or whatever, you’re actually seeing re-photographed paper prints of each single frame that in and of itself was copyrighted.
 Kind of crazy right, but that’s why they survived, that’s the only reason.
 So the machinery of business copyright protection really has saved a lot of our inheritance in the cinema.

 So now what happens?
 How about you’re a company and you decide to make a really funny movie, and the movie is going to be called How a French Nobleman Found His Wife Through the Personal Ads, because it turns out they had personal ads back in 1904 just like they do today.
-It was like, OkCupid but you had to go to the back of the tribune.
+It was like OkCupid but you had to go to the back of the tribune.
 And it’s a hilarious movie.
 There’s a shot of a French nobleman, then there’s the ad, the ad has come out, then there’s a shot of him running up Riverside Drive in New York, in Manhattan, and he’s chased by 100 women, because he’s a French nobleman so all these women want to get married to him.
 Pretty funny, right?
 What happens if you’re the producer of that film and two weeks later a movie appears called Personals?
 And it has a shot of a French nobleman, and he decides to put a personal ad in the paper, and then he puts the personal ad in the paper, and the last shot of that film is him being chased up a street by 100 women?
 Well that’s what happened.